Penglai, Yantai

-Penglai, formerly known as Dengzhou or Tengchow, is a district belonging to the prefecture-level city of Yantai, Shandong Province, in the People's Republic of China.
+Penglai, formerly known as Dengzhou or Tengchow, is a district of Yantai City, Shandong Peninsula in the People's Republic of China.
 It lies on the northwest corner of the Shandong Peninsula on the southern coast of the Gulf of Bohai.
 Penglai is famous for its mirages out at sea, which are frequent during May and June.
-Formerly a county-level city, Penglai became a district of Yantai City in 2020.
+Formerly a county-level city under Yantai's administration, Penglai became a district in 2020.

 Geography

-Penglai is entirely surrounded by other divisions of Yantai: Fushan District is to the east, Longkou City to the west, and Qixia City to the south.
+Penglai District is entirely surrounded by other divisions of Yantai: Fushan District is to the east, Longkou City to the west, and Qixia City to the south.
 Its limits in geographic coordinates are 37° 25'–37° 50' N, 120° 35'–121° 09' E.

 Climate

+Penglai District is located in the mid-latitude region of the northern hemisphere, with a continental climate in the warm temperate monsoon zone, annual average temperature of 12.9 C, annual average daily maximum temperature of 17.1 C, annual average daily minimum temperature of 9.3 C, extreme minimum temperature of -15.0 C, annual average precipitation of 619.2 mm, annual average sunshine of 2,628.6 hours, frost-free period of 206 days on average, relative humidity 64%, average annual wind speed 5.2 m/s, no floods, not affected by typhoons.

 History

-The Red Cliffs (丹崖) of the area are reputed to have been the site where the Eight Immortals set out for the land of the immortals and where Qin Shi Huang later sent off five hundred boys and five hundred girls on ships to search for them.
-Chinese legends held that a mystic dolphin was seen from the cliffs above and, missing it with his spear, the emperor knew that his days were numbered.
-The Martial Emperor of Han (Han Wudi) later also visited the area while searching for the elixir of immortality.
+The Red Cliffs (丹崖) of the area are reputed to have been the site where the Eight Immortals set out for the land of the immortals and where Emperor Qin later allegedly sent off a thousand men and girls on ships to search for them.
+One legend claims that a mystic dolphin was seen from the cliffs above and, missing it with his spear, the emperor knew that his days were numbered.
+The Emperor Wu of Han (Hàn Wǔdì) later also visited the area while searching for the elixir of immortality.

 The old city walls incorporate guard towers of three stories (rather than the usual two) because the uncle of the first emperor of the 6th-century Sui dynasty had been prince of the area.
-Under the Ming, the harbor was fortified and used by the war junks of the imperial navy.
+Under the Ming dynasty, the harbor was fortified and used by the war ships of the Imperial Chinese Navy.

-During the early years of the Manchu invasion of China, Portuguese artillerists were instructing Ming forces at Dengzhou when it was besieged by a mutinous army under Kong Youde in February 1632.
-Captain Gonçalo Teixeiro was killed during its sack, but the 70-year-old Jesuit linguist João Rodrigues escaped by jumping from the city walls into the sea.
-Kong's forces then seized the Portuguese cannon and used them to pillage the countryside before joining the Manchu invaders who eventually established China's Qing Dynasty.

-Following the Second Opium War, Dengzhou became the first port opened to foreigners on the Shandong Peninsula in 1858.
+Yantai city became one of the first ports open to all foreigners on the Shandong Peninsula through Penglai in 1858.
 Christian missions were quickly established.
-The harbor was found inadequate for the traders, however, and Zhifu (now central Yantai) was developed 30 mi away to function as Dengzhou's port.
+The harbor was found inadequate for the traders, however, and Zhifu (now central Yantai) was developed 30 mi away to function as Yantai city's port.

-Penglai is mentioned in the fictional stories about Judge Dee by Robert van Gulik, first mentioned in the book The Chinese Gold Murders.

 In 2020, Changdao County, consisting of the Changdao Islands in the Bohai Strait, was merged into Penglai.